acdlite/react-rx-component/README.md

 - [**Cycle**](cycle.js.org).
 Cycle is a React-like, fully reactive library with a hard dependency on RxJS.
 I don't have much experience with Cycle, but what I do know is all very positive and exciting.
 The biggest downside for me is that it's not React :) The goal of this library is to incorporate reactive concepts without breaking compatibility with the larger React ecosystem.
 - [**Cycle**](https://github.com/pH200/cycle-react) An port of Cycle's API to React.
 - [**rx-react**](https://github.com/fdecampredon/rx-react) — A collection of mixins and helpers for working with React and RxJS.
-Rather than using mixins, reactive-react focuses on helping you create entire components using only observables and pure functions.
+Rather than using mixins, react-rx-component focuses on helping you create entire components using only observables and pure functions.
 As mentioned above, `funcSubject()` is borrowed from this library.